Corey Feldman’s Net Worth: 5 Fast Facts You Need to Know

 Feldman’s Indiegogo campaign for his documentary raised $273,151, with support from 5,899 backers.
 His goal was to raise $1 million.

-The documentary, titled, Truth: The Rape of Two Coreys, will name the men who allegedly molested him when he was 14, and the men who allegedly raped or molested his best friend, Corey Haim, when they were just boys.
+The documentary that the money went towards, titled, Truth: The Rape of Two Coreys, will name the men who allegedly molested Feldman when he was 14, and the men who allegedly raped and molested his best friend, Corey Haim.
 Feldman tells Rolling Stone, “We’ve got about seven [people] who were told firsthand that this person raped Corey… and they’re all being interviewed.”

 One person who does not support Feldman’s money-raising campaigns is Haim’s mother, Judy, who says her son was never raped.
 She believes that Feldman is using her son to, “scam the public out of crowd-funded money for a movie about industry pedophiles…” according to Rolling Stone.

-In 2009, Susie Feldman filed for divorce from Corey Feldman, citing irreconcilable differences.
-The couple was married for seven years.
-It wasn’t until 2014 that the divorce was finalized, and Corey was ordered to pay $750 a month in child support for their ten-year-old son, according to TMZ.
+In 2009, Susie Feldman filed for divorce from Corey Feldman after seven years of marriage, citing irreconcilable differences.
+It wasn’t until 2014 that the divorce was finalized.
+Corey was ordered to pay $750 a month in child support for their ten-year-old son, according to TMZ.

 The outlet also reported that in comparison, Charlie Sheen was ordered to pay $100,000 each month to Denise Richards, and Eddie Murphy was required to pay $60,000 each month in child support.